With organic search, you have many different metrics you can report on to share your progress with your team and executives.

-Remember we saw above that the average rank workflow for a week or month can involve choosing the best rank per keyword – clearly the accuracy of the information is skewed.
+As you saw above, the average rank workflow for a week or month can involve choosing the best rank per keyword, skewing the accuracy of the data set in a falsely positive light.

-But there is another circumstance that points out the flaws in this way of rank reporting: its calculation method treats all keywords as having the same importance.
+Another flaw in this method of rank reporting is that its calculation method treats all keywords as having the same importance.

 In SEO, we know this is not true.
-Some keywords are more important than others – they have a higher search volume and larger demand.
+Some keywords are more important than others due to weighing factors like higher search volume and larger demand.

-A keyword with a search volume of 500 is much less important than a keyword with a search volume of, say, 20,000, and yet with average rank, search volume isn’t even taken into account.
+A keyword with a search volume of 500 is much less important than a keyword with a search volume of, say, 20,000.
+Yet, with average rank, search volume isn’t even taken into account.

 Let’s take a look at a visual example of this.

-When you analyze the rankings for these two days with average rank as the metric, it would appear that nothing has changed since the average rank you see is the same (6).
+When you analyze the rankings for these two days using average rank as the metric, it would appear that nothing has changed since the average rank shown is the same (6).

-However, upon closer inspection, you can see that the rank decline for keyword B would be much more substantial (note its high search volume).
+But upon closer evaluation, you see that the rank decline (and the resulting impact on visibility and traffic) for keyword B would be much more substantial due to its high search volume.

 What is Weighted Average Rank?